Choosing an Attendant Care Agency

 Your TAC support coordinator will be able to offer you advice and guidance.
 If you have any queries about attendant care services and agencies please call your TAC support coordinator via the TAC Customer Service Centre on 1300 654 329.

-Providers must be registered with the TAC before they start providing services to you.
-Please ask your provider if they are registered, and direct them to register if they are not.
+Please ask your provider if they are registered, and direct them to our Disability service providers registration page if they are not.